 • What to do: Create a poem or song inspired by your relationship and feelings.

-• Romantic Extras: If you don't feel comfortable writing, select a song or poem that represents what you feel and present it in a special way.
+• Romantic Extras: If you don't feel comfortable writing, select a song or poem that represents how you feel and present it in a special way.

-• Why it's special: It's an intimate gesture that connects directly with their emotions.
+• Why it's special: It's an intimate gesture that connects directly with your emotions.

 7. A Treasure Hunt

-• What to do: Design a treasure hunt at home or around town, with clues leading to small gifts or a special place to end the surprise.
+• What to do: Design a scavenger hunt at home or around town, with clues leading to small gifts or a special place to end the surprise.

 • Romantic Extras: Includes personalized messages on each track.

-• Why it's special: It combines fun, mystery and excitement with a touch of romance.
+• Why it's special: It combines fun, mystery and excitement with a romantic touch.

 8. A Night Under the Stars